-For fiction writers, it is also important to choose the correct point of view for a novel.
+For fiction writers, switching from past to present tense in a story is possible.
+But it is also important to choose the correct point of view for a novel.

 Of course, the flow would be more natural, and you can then also give your opinion about what your story is based on.

 Be aware at the beginning of your blog about the tense you are using to write.
 Here is an example of how the impact differs depending on the tense you use.

 I was walking down the stairs, and there he stood, staring at me.
 My emotions were all over the place, and I had all intentions to run away, but my body could not move.

 I am walking down the stairs, and he is standing right in front of me.
 He is just staring at me.
 My emotions are all over the place, and I am thinking about running away.
 My body does not want to move.

 Writing about an experience before it happened is almost impossible.